n8som/Creating-a-Folder-With-Windows/README.md

 # Creating-a-Folder-With-Windows

-Creating a folder in Windows is super simple and if you're reading this you probably already know how, but for my documentation purposes, this will teach you how.
+Creating a folder in Windows is super simple and if you're reading this you probably already know how, but here's how to do it anyways.

 There are a few different ways you can create a folder, e.g. using the command line, using the GUI, and it is even possible to do it with just the keyboard.
 I will be showing you the simplest way.
 The first thing you need to do is to right-click anywhere on the desktop and a menu will appear: